I say how to not yell at your kids to grab your attention because we all raise our voices at some time or another.

 4. Think about what you want to say

-Before you say anything, stop and think what you really want to say.
+Thoughtlessness is not a good thing when you talk to your child.
+Before you say anything, stop and think about what you really want to say.

 Is it true?
 Is it kind?
 Is it necessary?
 Is it helpful?

-Thinking about what you want to say is super important – it will help you keep your cool.
+Thinking about what you want to say is important – it will help you keep cool.
+Ask yourself what your child needs.
+They are not having a meltdown for no reason; something has triggered them.

 Does he need space to vent?
 Does she need a hug?
 Is he hungry?
 Is she tired?